carnivuth/2nd_brain/pages/mobile_systems/wireless/WIRELESS_COMMUNICATION.md

 index: 1
 ---

-# WIRELESS COMMUNICATIONS
+# Wireless communications

-## PHYSICAL PROBLEMS OF THE MEDIUM
+## Physical problems of the medium

 The physical layer over wireless medium has a lot of problems due to the signal nature: